arlogy/jsu/doc/jsu_common.md

             yy:undefined, // data property
         };
     })();

-    const obj2 = (function() { // create a clone of obj1 considering property descriptors if any
+    // create a clone of obj1, including property descriptors if any const obj2 = (function() {
         const retVal = {};
         // use a copy of the descriptor of accessor properties Object.defineProperty(retVal, 'xx', Object.getOwnPropertyDescriptor(obj1, 'xx'));
         // use the value of data properties retVal.yy = obj1.yy; // note that a generic cloning algorithm should deep clone obj1.yy
-                             // instead of using its value which is undefined here return retVal;
+                             // instead of using its value, but that's not necessary here return retVal;
     })();

-    console.log(obj1);
-    console.log(obj2);
+    console.log(obj1, obj1.xx, obj1.yy);
+    console.log(obj2, obj2.xx, obj2.yy);
-    obj1.xx = obj1.yy = 1; // 'xx' will also change for obj2 because the property
+    obj2.xx = obj2.yy = 1; // 'xx' will also change for obj1 because the property is bound to
-                           // is bound to a local variable in the function that created obj1 console.log(obj1);
+                           // a local variable in the function that created obj1 console.log(obj1, obj1.xx, obj1.yy);
-    console.log(obj2);
+    console.log(obj2, obj2.xx, obj2.yy);
 })();
 ```

+So if the accessor properties of an object should be cloned, the default deep
+cloning implementation can be extended accordingly.

 ### Extending the default implementation